NieneB/nieneb.nl/content/offline-projects/fortune.md

 My [previous princess dress](https://nieneb.nl/offline-projects/led_light_dress/) gave light for one evening.
 It was robust.
 Survived from 20:00 till 01:00.
 At exactly 01:00 when picking up my coat from the gardarobe the RaspberryPi ran out of power and stopped functioning.
 The LED strips survived a full crowd of people, bumping into me, dancing and drinking lots of beer.

 A lot can be improved on my project.
 Starting with the software; using a [RaspberryPi for Neopixel LEDs](https://github.com/jgarff/rpi_ws281x) isn't the most convenient way to go.
 Although it did work thanks to Jeremy Garff's library and I had a python server running with an app on my phone that controlled the LEDs, it was overkill, not very solid or bug free..
 I even used a `ssh` connection on my phone will standing in the pub to fix things on the spot!
 For the hardware; the cables I used for powering were way to stiff and large, I could have taken thinner cables.
-I sew on my strips, while using something like klitterband would have been more convenient.
+I sew on my strips, while using something like velcro tape )(klittenband) would have been more convenient.
 The power needed for the LED strips was over estimated at the time.
 So I dragged around too much hardware.

 The costume theme was a princess dress and it lacked the kind of small story that a costume makes a good costume.
 People were amazed by my costume and found it beautiful, but they didn't "get it". (and I certainly did not win the best costume price.... ) A princess dress doesn't give light and there was no interaction for the people to play with the cool functionality itself.
 It needed something more persuading.